nishihatapalmer/TreeTable/README.md

     }
 }
 ```
+The first column (with model index 0) is always the column that renders the tree.

 ### Displaying the tree
 To display a `TreeTableModel`, instantiate a model with a root node, and bind it to a standard `JTable`: